triton-inference-server/backend/examples/README.md

 can run Triton and have it load the models in [model_repos/minimal_models](model_repos/minimal_models).
-Assuming you have created a *tritonserver* Docker image by adding the *minimal* backend to Triton, the following command will run Triton:at the cmd prompt inside your Triton Docker container:
+Assuming you have created a *tritonserver* Docker image by adding the *minimal* backend to Triton, the following command will run Triton:

 ```
 $ docker run --rm -it --net=host -v/path/to/model_repos/minimal_models:/models tritonserver --model-repository=/models